Michael-Kirkpatrick/tm1637-pi-python/README.md

 ```
 display = tm1637_alt.TM1637(CLK=23, DIO=24, brightness=2.0)
 ```
 Set the value of CLK and DIO to whichever Pi GPIO pins you have used.
-If you watched the video linked below and wired the TM1637 to the Pi the same way, this will work as is.
+If you copy the hardware setup below, this will work as is.

 ### Running